brianrahadi/quartz/content/_index.md

 I am interested in learning all aspects of the software development life cycle.
 From designing beautiful and usable interfaces, using different programming paradigms, to learning about distributed systems.

+Outside software, I enjoy going for a walk (the most 'cardio' thing i enjoy), doing leg press (i'm bad at pull ups), and just doing any kinds of activities with people!
+If you see me idling, I'm probably trying to figure out the worst joke that you will still laugh for.

 I enjoy sharing things on the internet.
 Below are some of them:
 - [Posts](posts/) I have shared to the internet;
 - [Experience](about/experience.md) or summary of what I have done;